neomundi-io/use-case-rico-observation-to-admissibility/payloads/02_rico_assessment.md

 Suggested wording:

-Admissibility posture: REVIEW REQUIRED.
+**Determination:** **Review Required**

+This determination does **not** constitute HOLD, DENY, or withdrawal of Authority.

+It requires the requested Consequence, applicable Policy, available controls, and contextual Evidence to be reviewed before Admissibility is reaffirmed or altered.
 This posture does not itself constitute HOLD, DENY or withdrawal of authority.
 It requires the requested consequence, applicable policy, available controls and contextual evidence to be reviewed before admissibility is reaffirmed or altered.

 Execution boundary: Restrict consequence-bearing execution pending governance review.
 No new, expanded or materially consequential execution should proceed solely on the basis of the current observation.
 Any continuation of low-consequence activity should remain limited to policy-defined containment conditions.